teddykoker/blog/content/post/trading-with-reinforcement-learning-in-python-part-two-bitcoin-strategy/index.md

 ![png](output_36_0.png)

-The model managed to turn $1 into almost $1000, but lost almost half of it.
+The model managed to turn 1 dollar into almost 1000, but lost almost half of it.
 Overall the performance looks very volatile.
 Lets see how it performs over the testing data:

 ```python
 test_returns = returns(positions(x_test, theta), x_test, 0.0025)